Genesis Communications Network: History and programming

 Ted Anderson is the owner of Genesis Communications Network.
 Anderson created the network in 1998 as a way to promote his company, Midas Resources, a precious metals firm.
 As of September 11, 2015, Anderson's bullion coin representative registration, No. 40389579, was revoked.
 Further, Anderson was prohibited from being an owner, officer, member, or shareholder of any entity that holds a bullion coin dealer registration in the State of Minnesota for two years.

 Based in Minnesota, the network carries "a lot of conspiracy talk radio".
 "By far the biggest star" on the network is Alex Jones, a conspiracy theorist who became one of Genesis Communications Network's first personalities in 1999, after Jones was fired by an Austin radio station.
 Jones promoted the 9/11 Truth movement and claimed that the Boston Marathon bombing, Washington Navy Yard shooting, and other events "are actually 'false flag' operations" by the U.S. government "or evil 'globalist' forces planning to take over the world."
 Jones' syndication with the network allowed him to reach a much larger audience; "[a]lmost overnight, he was on a hundred stations."

 On April 19, 2024, Genesis announced that it would be shutting down on May 5.
-Existing programming will be migrated to other networks.